Opened 10 years ago

 Last edited 10 years ago by David Azarewicz (previous) (diff)

-comment:13 Changed 10 years ago by David Azarewicz
+comment:13 by David Azarewicz, 10 years ago

 Also, If possible, please try plugging the KVM into the other USB controller and see if that makes any difference.